 - Interpreters should be in a well-lit area and easily seen at all times.
 Keep in mind that when the lights are turned off, the participant who is deaf no longer has access to information.

-- Transcribers should be seated in a location where they can best hear the speaker.
+- CART providers should be seated in a location where they can best hear the speaker.
 A wireless headset, connected to the speaker’s microphone, will enable the transcriber to hear the speaker more effectively.

 - As often as possible, individuals who use wheelchairs should be able to sit comfortably with their friends, companions, and other participants.
 The setup of your venue may need to be re-evaluated to ensure access for all participants.
-Chairs may need to be removed to accommodate the wheelchair.
-If participants need to access the stage, a ramp should be made available.
+Chairs may need to be removed to accommodate wheelchairs.
+If participants need to access the stage, a ramp or alternative access point must be made available.